 We award general operating grants of between $250,000 and $750,000 to help promising leaders open their next one to three schools.
 Once awarded, these grants are disbursed over a two- to three-year period.

 We support charter leaders in overcoming the common challenges facing schools and networks that are beginning to grow.
 The targeted support we provide includes business planning, facilities insights, and access to the best resources from the CSGF portfolio.

 Selected Seed leaders will join a cohort of their peers who lead public charter school networks in the early stages of growth.
 As a community, they participate in annual events including the Portfolio Retreat and smaller convenings.

 We seek to significantly expand the impact of public charter schools led by entrepreneurs who have backgrounds similar to those of the students and families they serve.
 Within each cohort, there are unique learning, support and community-building opportunities, specifically for leaders of color.

-A track record of three-to-five years of demonstrated success in a leadership role at a charter school or early-stage charter school network.
+A track record of three-to-five years of demonstrated success in a leadership role at a school, district, or charter school network.

 A record of operating schools that outperform the local school district on state-administered assessments and perform well compared to the average school in their state.

 A commitment to serving students from underserved backgrounds and working in communities with few high-quality public-school options.
 This includes, but is not limited to, low-income students, overage, under credited students, students with special needs, foster youth, and homeless youth.